Soldier helps the sick with her furry companion

 |0

-This work, Soldier helps the sick with her furry companion [Image 3 of 3], by SPC Joshua Syberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldier helps the sick with her furry companion, by SPC Joshua Syberg, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT